The Harder They Come (novel): Plot

+Critical reception

 Michiko Kakutani of the New York Times called The Harder They Come "stunning" and "a masterly — and arresting — piece of storytelling, arguably Mr. Boyle’s most powerful, kinetic novel yet".
 Kakutani continues, The Harder They Come reaffirms Boyle's "fascination with characters who pit themselves against their neighbors, the system and nature; freedom as both a founding principle of America — and an invitation to rebellion and self-indulgence; and the dark fallout of ideological certainty and obsession."